Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

 __Summary:__

-What governs the choice of model classes.

-Let's be blunt:

-Analysis techniques.
-Numerical analysis

-Continuous

-Discrete

-Hybrid

-Agent-based modeling
+The three examples above illustrate aspects of what may be meant by "discrete" and "continuous" models.
+As you can see, using these as "wholesale" terms is simplistic.
+We would rather say that specific aspects of a model are discrete or continuous.
+A model containing both types will be called __hybrid__.

+### Stochastic versus deterministic models ###

+The model we saw in the previous section are all deterministic.
+A model that incorporates one or more random variables (see {ref}`def:random_variable`) will be called __stochastic__.

+### Network-based models ###

+This class of models can directly encode complex, non-heterogenous dependency among system constitutent.

+Reference to section on Graph dynamical systems.

+### Agent-based models (ABMs) ###

+Agent-based models - we have devoted a whole section to this:
+{ref}`sec:ABM`.
+Broadly speaking, such models have agents that are embedded in an __environment__, and agents can interact with the environment and other agents via __actions__.
+Agents can modulate their __behavior__ based on feedback from the environment, where the feedback is presented as __rewards__ based on the agent's actions.
+(Reference BDI) We note that an ABM may be networked.
+An agent-based model where agents perform a fixed action is called a __micro-simulation__.

-Finite state machines
+### Finite state machines ###

-Stochastic models
+A mini introduction

-## Modeling and scale ##
+### Modeling and scale ###

-Multi-scale and big-data.
-Nobody wants single-scaled models fueled by medium-sized data.
+No doubt, you have heard about terms such as __multi-scale__ models, and models relying on __big data__.
+After all, who wants single-scaled models fueled by moderately sized data? 🙃

+## Techniques for analysing models ##

+Models based on ordinary- and partial differential equations have a long history dating back to Newton and Leibniz.
+They represent a cornerstone in modeling of continuous systems and come with a rich literature and set of techniques rooted in, e.g., topology, analysis, operator theory, and differential geometry.

+The structure of networked models and ABMs, on the other hand, typically have many discrete elements.
+As such, classical dynamical system theory does not readily apply and rely instead on, e.g., graph theory, combinatorics, and algebra.
+Work on such models may be regarded as more computational in nature than their "continuous cousins", since they apparently rely more on simulation.

+In practice, whether models are "continuous", "discrete", "networked" or "agent-based", __the analysis of virtually any complex model will be analyzed through computational experiments__.
+The gap from articles and textbooks to the needs of actual systems is generally large.
+Models rooted in ODEs or PDEs, for example, rely on a multitude of techniques from numerical analysis, and are solved (numerically) through computations (aka simulation).
+A stochastic queueing model, which one would likely regard as a "discrete" model, would similarly be analyzed computationally through approaches such as discrete event simulation, see {ref}`sec:queueing_systems`.

 ## Modeling in the real world ##

+Faced with a set of questions about a system $S$, what governs the model selection process?
+Should the model be continuous or discrete?
+Should it be multi-scale?
+Model selection should be guided by a range of criteria, but first and foremost the questions about $S$ that one is tasked to answer, including the __precision__, __accuracy__, __resolution__ and __fidelity__ that is needed.
+The characteristics of $S$ will further dictate what one pulls out from the modeling toolchest.

+While one may be drawn to the lure of closed-form solutions that sometimes happen for ODEs under textbook conditions, such biases can easily cause one to gravitate towards elegant solutions, albeit to oversimplified or an altogether different system.
+(And if we had to be blunt, we would argue that the classical training in mathematics and physics is a root cause of this preference.)

-A key aspect of modeling is validation.
-As we saw in {ref}`sec:intro_validation`, this is about ensuring that the model $M$ is sufficiently detailed and precise so that we can adequately address the questions that we intend to answer about the system
-$S$.
-Verification, on the other hand, seeks to ensure that the model
-$M$ is accurately committed to code.
+Modeling for complex systems is an inherently, well ... complex, undertaking.
+It requires a breadth of knowledge about modeling paradigms, analysis techniques, model compatibility, and model shortcomings.
+Earlier, we mentioned that a key aspect of modeling is validation.
+As we saw in {ref}`sec:intro_validation`, this is about ensuring that the model $M$ is sufficiently detailed and precise so that we can adequately address the questions that we intend to answer about the system $S$.
+Verification, on the other hand, seeks to ensure that the model $M$ is accurately committed to code.
 One may regard verification and validation as conceptually separate processes.
 This point of view is perfectly fine for basic models.
-However, as one seeks to analyze complex system, one will often find that the modeling paradigms that one chooses to apply will be
+However, as one seeks to analyze complex system, one will often find that the modeling paradigms that one chooses to apply will have to be done with a keen eye on what the simulation models will look like as well as the hardware on which they will run.

+## Summary ##

+In this book we will only consider basic mathematicla modeling.
+Nonetheless, the perspective above is useful to keep in mind.